-Can Expats Open a Bank Account in Malta?
+Can Expats Easily Open a Bank Account in Malta?

 - Maltese ID or Passport: Make sure you have either a Maltese ID card or a passport.
 It’s better to use the ID card if you have one because it makes things easier.
 You’ll need one of these to live in Malta anyway.
 So, it’s a good idea to wait until you have your ID card sorted before you try to open your bank account.
 Here’s more information on type of visas and residency programmes in Malta.